apostrophecms/starter-kit-assembly-essentials/README.md

 ## Cypress Setup Step by Step Guide

+> WARNING: Running the Cypress tests will erase all data in the current dashboard and sites databases.
+It's recommended to use a temporary database (e.g. Docker or Docker Compose) for this purpose.

 > Use the current setup to run the provided configuration (read below) and run the tests.
 The tests are located in the `cypress/tests` folder and are split by site.
 The `dashboard` folder contains tests for the dashboard site, while the `default` and `demo` folders contain tests for the `default` and `demo` them sites respectively.
 >
 > ```bash